christianhxc/Docs/aspnet/fundamentals/servers.rst

 .. image:: /fundamentals/servers/_static/serverdemo-properties.png

-.. note:: IIS supports proxying requests to Kestrel but **not** WebListener.
+.. note:: The ASP.NET Core Module for IIS supports proxying requests to Kestrel but **not** WebListener.

 The sample project's *project.json* file includes the dependencies and tools required to support each server: